No products in the cart.

 There are many reasons to build an AR-15 pistol, but that’s not what this article is about.
 Many people build a smaller, more compact rifle to conceal it better, and the entire premise of concealment is discreet.

-So we built The Bureau, an AR 15 pistol carry case, so a discreet case was purpose-built for an AR-15 pistol.
 These bags are great for anyone who doesn’t want to draw attention to their AR pistol.
 However, some of the custom features in tactical cases may be given up if you go for a discreet rifle case.

 Regular AR-15 Case vs. AR-15 Pistol Carry Case